MetaMask/metamask-docs/wallet/how-to/connect/detect-metamask.md

 # Detect MetaMask

 :::caution Important
-MetaMask supports [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963), which introduces an alternative wallet detection mechanism to the `window.ethereum` injected provider.
-This alternative mechanism enables dapps to support [wallet interoperability](../../concepts/wallet-interoperability.md) by discovering multiple injected wallet providers in a user's browser.

 This page describes the legacy method of connecting to MetaMask using `window.ethereum`.
 We recommend [connecting to MetaMask using EIP-6963](index.md) instead.

+[EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) introduces an alternative wallet detection mechanism to the `window.ethereum` injected provider.
+This alternative mechanism enables dapps to support [wallet interoperability](../../concepts/wallet-interoperability.md) by discovering multiple injected wallet providers in a user's browser.
 :::

 The presence of the MetaMask Ethereum provider object, `window.ethereum`, in a user's browser